mayurbagga/mayurbagga/README.md

 Blockchain Developer
 --------------------

-A Full Stack Developer from Gujarat, India Interested in project-based work/long term collaboration
+A Blockchain Developer from Gujarat, India Interested in project-based work/long term collaboration

 * 🌍  I'm based in India
 * ✉️  You can contact me at [mayurbagga@hotmail.com](mailto:mayurbagga@hotmail.com)